Study Design

-Asking a participant questions after their task is an essential study building block.
+Asking a participant questions after their task is another study building block.
 Questions, like scales, let you measure things.
-You might wonder why you should measure anything at all.
-It’s true that often the insights from basic usability testing come from simply observing what people do and listening to what they say if they think out loud.
+It's worth thinking about why you'd want to measure things at all.
+It’s true that often the insights from research come from simply observing what people do and listening to what they say.
 But measuring is valuable for a few reasons.

 # Accelerate Analysis

-It can be quite time-consuming to watch many test recordings.
-Measurements give you a more objective way to sift through the recordings.
-You might choose to start by watching the sessions where people gave the poorest ratings to the prototype and try to find out why.
+It can be quite time-consuming to watch a lot of research recordings.
+Measurements give you a more objective way to sift through them.
+For an evaluative study, you might choose to start by watching the sessions where people gave the poorest ratings to the prototype and try to find out why.
 Or you might look at sessions of who gave it the best scores to see what’s working well.
 Data blocks are the SoundingBox feature that makes this possible.